whoisdinanath/whoisdinanath/README.md

 **Project Name:** Currently working on [something on networking and distributed system]
 ## 🌱 I’m currently learning...

-- Blockchain smart contract and web3 development
+- Exploring Golang
-- Networking and Distributed Systems
+- Distributed Systems

 ## 💬 Ask me about...

-- Backend development in Django, Network programming in C/C++, and Blockchain (DApps, Smart Contracts, etc.)
+- Backend development in Django, Network programming in C/C++

 ## 📫 How to reach me...